Political Economy of Aid and Trade

 • University: University of South Carolina

-Contemporary United States Foreign Policy
+Analysis of United States Foreign Policy

 This course introduces students to the processes, issues and practice of contemporary foreign policy in the United States.
 The focus of the course is on the politics, debates and issues that inform and shape American foreign policy and its evolution over time.
 By the end of the course, students should have a firm grasp of the vested interests, politicians and processes that shape contemporary US foreign policy and the key issues at stake.